 This year’s main stage performance will be “Home Free”.
-This six man vocal band is more than just an A Capella singing group.
+This five man vocal band is more than just an A Capella singing group.
 They recreate the entire band experience using just their voices while entertaining their audience with good clean fun.
 In the last five years they have had five hit albums and toured the country from coast to coast getting rave reviews everywhere they went.
 Regardless of your age you won’t want to miss this talented act on stage daily at the 48th Annual Arrowhead Home & Builders Show.

 Imagine living in a real “Tree House”.
 This year at the Arrowhead Home & Builders Show you will be able to see what it would really be like.
 This 1900 year old California Redwood tree has been hand carved into a 3 room house which was actually lived in by its owner/creator for 7 years.
 This magnificent traveling piece of nature has toured the United States for the past 70 years and now it will be here in Duluth for all to enjoy.
 But only at the 48th Annual Arrowhead Home & Builders Show.